 - ONLY product labels NOT listed with the WY Liquor Division may be sold and shipped to consumers

-Prior to sending any shipment to any household or licensed retailer in Wyoming, wineries must obtain obtain an out-of-state shipper’s license from the Department of Revenue Liquor Division.
+- Prior to sending any shipment to any household or licensed retailer in Wyoming, wineries must obtain an out-of-state shipper’s license from the Department of Revenue Liquor Division.

-- Direct shipper’s must remit a “mark-up” tax of twelve percent of the retail price of each wine shipment.
+- Licensed out-of-state wine shippers must remit a 12% tax of the retail price of each wine shipment to the Liquor Division.

 - Ensure all shipping containers are conspicuously labeled “CONTAINS ALCOHOLIC BEVERAGES.
 ADULT (OVER 21) SIGNATURE REQUIRED FOR DELIVERY.”